NIER-BIAN/tribal-heart/README.md

 - When user starts typing into the city textbox;
 - Then a list of cities (suggestions) that match what they’ve already typed should be displayed.

-Scenario 3: Select a city from the suggested list.
+Scenario: Select a city from the suggested list.

 - Given user was typing "Ber" in the city textbox AND the list of suggested cities is showing;
 - When the user selects a city (eg. "Berlin, Germany") from the list;